maveniverse/mima/README.md

 Note: overrides are "all or nothing", so for example IF there is a list of remote repositories, they REPLACE current repositories, if any.

+## Extensions

+* mmr -- adds ability to get Maven models (effective and raw).
+Use of this extension raises Maven requirement to 3.8.5+!

 ## Requirements

 Buildtime: